Turkish authorities detain 65 more people over university protests

 ISTANBUL (Reuters) - Turkish police detained 65 people late on Thursday over protests which first started last month at a top university, authorities said on Friday, continuing a crackdown on the protesters despite growing international criticism.

-Students and teachers at Istanbul’s Bogazici University have protested against President Tayyip Erdogan’s choice of university rector, an appointment they said was undemocratic.

-The Istanbul governor’s office said the protesters had violated a ban on public demonstrations, gatherings and marches imposed due to the COVID-19 pandemic.
-It said that the people detained on Thursday in Istanbul’s Kadikoy district were carrying out illegal acts.
+The Istanbul governor’s office said the protesters had violated a ban on public demonstrations, gatherings and marches imposed due to the COVID-19 pandemic, by carrying out “illegal acts” in the Kadikoy district.

 Some 600 people have been detained since January 4 after protests spread in Istanbul and Ankara, authorities have said.
 Most have been released, despite repeated statements from officials that the protesters are terrorists.

-“Hate speech displayed by high-level officials against LGBTI students during these events and the closing of a LGBTI association is unacceptable,” the commission said.
+“Hate speech displayed by high-level officials against LGBTI students during these events is unacceptable,” it said.

-Erdogan said on Wednesday his government would not allow the protests to swell into a repeat of widespread demonstrations in 2013, calling protesters terrorists.
-His interior minister described them as “LGBT deviants”.
+On Wednesday, Erdogan had said his government will not allow the protests to swell into a repeat of widespread demonstrations in 2013, calling protesters terrorists.

+Asked about the international criticism on Friday, Erdogan said the United States should handle its own domestic issues, adding that the Bogazici protests “have nothing to do with the students whatsoever” and were supported by opposition parties.

+“Let me say this to the United States: Are you not ashamed of what happened in the United States before the election in terms of democracy?” he said, referring to the nationwide Black Lives Matter protests.

 Our Standards: The Thomson Reuters Trust Principles.